yirichie/portfolio/content/blog/closures/index.md

 count(); // 3
 ```

-Here, we have a function counter() and an closure that returns the variable counter + 1.
+Here, we have a function counter() and a closure that returns the variable counter + 1.
 It has access to variable 'counter' through <i>lexical scope</i>.
 We set function counter() to the variable 'count' and call it a couple times - notice that it returns the incremented 'counter' each time.
 JavaScript doesn't formally have private variables, but in a sense we've created one.

 <h3>Conclusion</h3>